-We are currently not able to accept proposals to set up new groups.
+We are not currently accepting proposals to set up new Special Interest Groups.
 The guidance below is for information only.

 If you are interested in proposing a new Special Interest Group, please refer to the ALT Members and Special Interest Groups Policy.
 Proposals are shared with the ALT Assembly who will make a recommendation regarding the proposal to the Board of Trustees.
 For further information please contact us.

 The Member and Special Interest Group Officer Handbook contains information and guidance for new and existing Group officers.